sauravpatil21/Zingames/README.md

 ## 🧑‍💻 User Stories
 - As an admin, I want to add new games so that users always have fresh content.
-- As a sub-admin, I want to manage categories but not users.
 - As a user, I want to play games without registration.
-- As a super admin, I want to lock/unlock any account for security.
+- As a admin, I want to lock/unlock any account for security.
 - As a developer, I want to easily extend the platform with new features.

 ---